 GPS Coords: N 31.9493100 W -81.053710

-After a gloriously comfortable night at Eddie and Dianne’s home, we all four hopped in the RV and drove the five hours to Savannah.
+After a gloriously comfortable night at Eddie and Dianne’s home, we all hopped in the RV and drove the five hours to Savannah.
 We had a three-night reservation at the nearby Skidaway Island State Park.

 River Street